jsnyder/arm-eabi-toolchain/README.md

 > PREFIX=$HOME/arm-cs-tools make install-cross

+By default the build attempts to use up to 4 parallel tasks, you can adjust this behavior by redefining PROCS:

+> PROCS=8 make install-cross

 *NOTE:* If you are on Mac OS X and are running XCode 4.1 or a similar version you may find that it will fail during the build of libgcc as discussed in issue #10.
 To work around this, build using using these two commands instead of the above:

 > CC=clang make cross-binutils cross-gcc cross-newlib
 >
 > make cross-gdb

+or you can build the entire toolchain with gcc-4.2:

+> CC=gcc-4.2 make install-cross

 This should build the compiler, newlib, gdb, etc.. and install them all into a